Snowflake-Labs/sfquickstarts/site/sfguides/src/ad_spend_roi_snowpark_python_scikit_learn_streamlit/ad_spend_roi_snowpark_python_scikit_learn_streamlit.md

 In the above Notebook, there's a section that demonstrates how to build and run data pipelines as [Snowflake Tasks](https://docs.snowflake.com/en/user-guide/tasks-intro).

-For reference purpose, here are the code snippets.
+For reference purposes, here are the code snippets.

 #### **Root/parent Task**